osdc/osdweb/README.md

 # osdweb

-new official website for OSDC
+new official website for OSDC, revamping osdc.dev
-revamping osdc.dev